zelmo-ingeniero/juice-shop-owasp-test-to-datadog/README.md

 # juice-shop-owasp-test-to-datadog

-This is to analyze the repository in Datadog Code Security
+This is just to analyze the repository in Datadog Code Security

+The code of this repository is copied from: (juice-shop)[https://github.com/juice-shop/juice-shop]